TSLedger/ledger/README.md

 ## What is Ledger?

+> [!CAUTION]
+> This is a Work in Progress.
+APIs are subject to change and breakage.

 Welcome to Ledger, a batteries-included TypeScript-first Logging Framework on JSR.
 Compatible with Deno and Node.js.

 Ledger provides the fundamentals to create or utilize transports to process loggable events.
 These transports can range from Console, File [Rotation], Sentry, or even pure HTTP Requests.
 Anything that is possible with in TypeScript is possible in Ledger as you control what you do with the event.